fmunz/kafka-dlt-streaminganalytics/README.md

 * Run the event generation notebook to create events for the Kafka queue
 * Trigger the DLT pipeline.
 Note, that you have to [create a pipeline first](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-ui.html) to run it.
 * Run the streaming data analytics notebook.
-* Explore what happens if you disable the setting the silver table is not a streaming DLT.
+* Explore what happens if you set `pipelines.reset.allowed=true` in DLT

 ## Resources

 ### 🤝 Feedback and contributing

 * This demo is provided "as is".
 Please join the [Databricks Community Forum](https://community.databricks.com/) for technical questions and discussions
 * I am happy to accept pull requests but please keep in mind that the focus of this demo is on DLT and simplicity.
-So I am not looking for more complexity in the ML part, however I'd appreciate some cool visualizations of the final data.
-* [Srijith](https://www.linkedin.com/in/srijith-rajamohan-ph-d-4242b9a/) provided a very first version of the Tweepy code.
 * Follow me on twitter for more Data and AI: [@frankmunz](https://twitter.com/frankmunz).